 I conduct New Employee Orientation which includes hazards associated with the job, hazards that exist in work areas, required PPE, and the Emergency Action Plan.
-I train my employees on how to conduct a Job Hazard Analysis and Risk Management.
-I ensure my employees receive additional safety training at our shop safety meetings and in ESAMS.

 H. Please give some examples where you had to use the disciplinary system for infractions of safety and health rules.